wso2/docs-mi/en/docs/reference/connectors/file-connector/file-connector-example.md

 ## What you'll build

 This example explains how to use File Connector to create a file in the local file system and read the particular file.
 The user sends a payload specifying which content is to be written to the file.
 Based on that content, a file is created in the specified location.
 Then the content of the file can be read as an HTTP response by invoking the other API resource upon the existence of the file.
+Similarly, the same example can be configured to communicate with a remote file system (i.e FTP server) easily.
+The example also uses some other WSO2 mediators to manipulate messages.

 It will have two HTTP API resources, which are `create` and `read`.